 Term loans to small businesses.
-In August 2023, we entered into a forward flow arrangement with an institutional investor.
-Pursuant to this arrangement, we have a commitment to sell to the institutional investor a minimum of \$250 million in participation interests in unsecured term loans purchased or made to small businesses over the next 18 months, subject to certain eligibility criteria.
+We have a forward flow arrangement with an institutional investor.
+Pursuant to this arrangement, we have a commitment to sell to the institutional investor a minimum of \$250 million in participation interests in unsecured term loans purchased or made to small businesses over 18 months, subject to certain eligibility criteria.
+As of January 31, 2024, the remaining commitment to sell loans under this arrangement was \$176 million.

 Term loans to small businesses originated or purchased with the intent to sell are considered notes receivable held for sale.
 We have the intent and ability to sell substantially all of our rights, title, and interests in these qualified loans to a third-party investor after origination or purchase.
-These loans are recorded at the lower of cost or fair value until the loans are sold.
+A loan that is initially designated as held for sale or held for investment may be reclassified when our intent for that loan changes.
+Notes receivable held for sale are recorded at the lower of cost or fair value until the loans are sold.
 To determine fair value, we utilize a cash flow methodology, taking into account estimated timing and expected selling prices.
-As of October 31, 2023, the balance of loans held for sale was \$9 million and is included in notes receivable held for sale on our condensed consolidated balance sheets.
-Total sales of term loans during the three months ended October 31, 2023 were not material.
+As of January 31, 2024, the balance of loans held for sale was \$21 million and is included in notes receivable held for sale on our condensed consolidated balance sheets.
+Total sales of term loans during the six months ended January 31, 2024 were \$74 million.